 We didn’t end up having any sort of meal with this movie, which is a shame because I quite like doing that.
 I need to brainstorm some good food to do as a meal with Alice in Wonderland, maybe some tea foods….

-Just for fun, here’s my fun Alice in Wonderland dishes
+Just for fun, here are my fun Alice in Wonderland dishes

 This really has nothing to do with our Alice in Wonderland movie night, I just wanted to show off my cool tea sets.